zendesk/Youtube_Integration/README.md

 3. Start your local server: `bundle exec rackup`

-4. Visit your Google Developer Console and add a project.
-Download the `client_secret.json`
+4. Visit your [Google Developer Console](https://console.developers.google.com/apis/credentials) and add a project.
+Afterwards, create your credentials and download the `client_secret.json`

 5. Set your environment variables inside `.env`.
 See `example.env` for an example.